AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 ## Glimmer Packaging and Distribution

 Note: this section mostly applies to Mac and Windows.
 On Linux, you can just run `glimmer package:gem` and after installing the gem, you get an executable matching the name of the app/custom-shell-gem you are building (e.g. `calculator` command becomes available after installing the [glimmer-cs-calculator](https://github.com/AndyObtiva/glimmer-cs-calculator) gem).
-On Windows, ensure system PATH includes Java bin directory like "C:\Program Files\Java\jdk1.8.0_241\bin" for javapackager command to work during packaging Glimmer applications.
+On Windows, ensure system PATH includes Java bin directory for jpackage command to work during packaging Glimmer applications.

-Note 2: Glimmer packaging has a strong dependency on JDK8 at the moment.
-JDK9 & JDK10 might work, but JDK11 and onward definitely won't since they dropped javapackager, which later came back as jpackage in JDK14, but it's not ready for prime time yet.
-Just stick to JDK8 for now, strongly supported by Oracle for the next 6 years at least.
+Note 2: Glimmer packaging has a strong dependency on JDK16 since it includes the packaging tool `jpackage`.

 Glimmer simplifies the process of native-executable packaging and distribution on Mac and Windows via a single `glimmer package` command: